Countingup/docker-openjdk/README.md

 ## Changelog

+ - 2023-10-13 -- Rebuild to update base image for security vulnerability (curl/nghttp2)
  - 2023-09-27 -- Rebuild to update base image for security vulnerability (curl)
  - 2023-07-26 -- Rebuild to update base image for security vulnerability (nghttp2/openssl)
  - 2023-07-18 -- Rebuild to update base image for security vulnerability (openssl)